What you Should Know about the Los Angeles Arts District in 2022

 Things to do in the LA Arts District

-Where to stay the night: The Hoxton is the newest hotel to open in the Arts District, with the DTLA Proper opening this month.
+Where to stay the night: The Hoxton and the DTLA Proper are the newest hotels to open in DTLA.
 Both are Arts District adjacent and an easy Uber ride away.
-But you can never go wrong with the Nomad, located in one of the most spectacular historic buildings downtown.

 Where to go to feel like you’re in the “art world”: Hauser & Wirth Gallery (don’t miss the book shop!)